-Justin Bieber And Hailey Baldwin Will Not Have Wedding Until Bieber’s Health Improves, Per People
+Justin Bieber And Hailey Baldwin Will Not Have Wedding Until Bieber’s Health Improves, Per ‘People’

 “They will still have a wedding eventually, but this is not their focus right now.
 They haven’t sent out any new save the dates.
 They will wait until Justin feels better and is excited about planning their wedding again,” the source said.

-Bieber is currently undergoing mental health treatment on both coasts and is focused on getting better, for his and Hailey’s sake, said the source.
+Bieber is currently undergoing mental health treatment on both coasts and is working on getting better, for his and Hailey’s sake, said the source.
 Meanwhile, Hailey is helping him focus on improving, and is “there for him in a way that you wouldn’t expect from a newlywed.”

 “She understands him deeply, and is 100 percent ready to help him.
 He realizes how blessed he is to have her.”

 The source also said that Bieber has a dedicated team of professionals working with him and a great support system currently surrounding him.
-It was reported by People that the celebrity was receiving treatment for depression and other mental health issues.
+It was reported by People that the celebrity was getting help for depression and other mental health issues.

 Earlier in the month, Bieber revealed his personal struggles in a public Instagram post, writing that he had, “Been struggling a lot.
 Just feeling super disconnected and weird.”
 The pop star went on to assure fans that he would “bounce back,” and asked them to pray for him.